plantanapp/documentation/docs/audience.md

 - C# developers
 - Front-end and Angular developers
 - Outsourcing development shops and freelancers
-- Developers on other backend technologies such as Python or Java
+- Developers on other back-end technologies such as Python or Java

 Examples of activities: